Civil War for Truth: Academia

 Wokeness Harms Company Culture

-Coinbase was one of the first companies that drew a line for activists in 2021 because it started to affect the company in a negative way.
-Employees got the instruction from their CEO Brian Armstrong to keep their activism out of the workplace and do it in their own time.
+Coinbase was one of the first companies that drew a line for activists in 2021 because it started to affect the company negatively.
+Employees got the instruction from their CEO Brian Armstrong to keep their activism out of the workplace and do it in their time.22

 There was a huge internal discussion where people claimed the company would be riddled with “White Supremacy.”
-Basecamp’s head of strategy, Ryan Singer, questioned the existence of “White Supremacy” in the company but was forced to resign.
-As a result the CEO Jason Fried introduced new rules banning political discussions from internal message boards.
-A severance package was offered to employees wanting to leave the company and one-third of the employees left.
-Now, that the dust is settled it doesn’t look like the company has taken any long-term harm, they announced to massively expand into their second project HEY.
+Basecamp’s head of strategy, Ryan Singer, questioned the existence of “White Supremacy” in the company but was forced to resign.2324 As a result, CEO Jason Fried introduced new rules banning political discussions from internal message boards.25 A severance package was offered to employees wanting to leave the company and one-third of the employees left.
+Now, that the dust is settled it doesn’t look like the company has taken any long-term harm, they announced to expand into their second project massively, HEY.
 Basecamp made the grave error to give activists an inch.
 They always take a mile.

 The only way this can be stopped is when more companies stand up against activists that threaten their companies.
 You don’t kowtow to the mob.
 The companies that understand this will survive this phase, the others won’t because the majority of people are fed up with woke shit and will stop buying and consuming those politicized products.